RohanM/RBF/README.md

 A solution of 1-bromodecane, 2-bromodecane, 3-bromodecane, 4-bromodecane and 5-bromodecane in DCM (10 mL) was maintained at 18 oC for 0.5 h.
 The reaction mixture was concentrated under reduced pressure, and the resulting yellow oil subjected to flash column chromatography (silica, ethyl acetate).

+### Greeter

+//Hi, what's your name?
+//Rohan
+//Hi, Rohan!

+Commercially available Hi,_what's_your_name? was distilled under reduced pressure at 100 oC, affording a light yellow oil.

+To a magnetically stirred solution of Hi,_ aldehyde in DCM (10 mL) was added input alcohol (1 mL) and two drops of concentrated sulfuric acid.
+The resulting mixture was heated under refluxing conditions for 0.5 h.
+The reaction mixture was poured into sodium bicarbonate (15 mL of a saturated aqueous solution).
+This mixture was extracted with DCM, and the combined organic phases were dried, filtered and concentrated under reduced pressure.